NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Asia's best healthcare, the world's 4th safest city, ultra-fast internet, and night market food culture at Southeast Asian prices Asia's Best Healthcare — $5 Doctor Visits, One of the World's Safest Cities, Top 10 Internet Speed — 190 Mbps Average are among the top reasons expats choose Taiwan.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Taiwan straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Taiwan — straight to your inbox.